FirelyTeam/firely-docs-firely-server/features/erase.rst

   POST <base-url>/Patient/example/$erase

-Use the following request to erase the specified version and all the older versions of the ``Patient/example`` resource from the database.
+Use the following request to erase the specified version ``xyz`` and all the older versions (based on meta.lastUpdated) of the ``Patient/example`` resource from the database.

 ::